Back mode

 This webhook URL is an optional parameter of the purchase: paymentNotificationUrl.

 If the merchant uses the SOAP webservice of Payzen via Pledg, Payzen does not send any IPN, because the payment is completed server-to-server.
-The Pledg platform then sends the same notification as the one Payzen should have have sent, so that the integration is seamless for the merchant.
+The Pledg platform then sends the same notification as the one Payzen should have sent, so that the integration is seamless for the merchant.

 # Ogone notification